hellt/vrnetlab/README.md

-We scrambled through many alternatives, which I described in [this post](https://netdevops.me/2021/transparently-redirecting-packetsframes-between-interfaces/), but tc-redirect works best of them all.
+We scrambled through many alternatives, which I described in [this post](https://netdevops.me/2021/transparently-redirecting-packetsframes-between-interfaces/), but tc redirect (tc-mirred) works best of them all.

 ### Mode List